villivateur/CM4-AC180-OpenHD/README.md

 Use Rpi CM4 and AC180 on a single board for OpenHD.

+USE EasyEDA or JLC-eda to open this project.

 It seems that I cannot buy an ochin board for OpenHD, so I create this simple carrier board for CM4 and AC180.

 Maybe a little big, but it just works.
 I can make it smaller, by put the AC180 under the CM4, but in that case, it is harder to solder.
 I'm trying to make it easier for everyone with a simple hot plate to complete this design.